 What happens if my insurer goes bust?

 This is actually a bit more complicated (annoyingly) than standard procedures when companies go bust.
-This is because policies are one of two types: insurance policies and service agreement.
+This is boiler cover falls under one of two types: insurance policies and service agreements.

 First, is yours insurance or a service agreement?